Xeniya-Plakhotnyuk/random_coffee_API/README.md

 # random_coffee_API
-App that allows to get acquaintance with random coffee (hot or iced)
+App that allows you to get acquaintance with random coffee